Project overview

 Hydroponics

 Grow anywhere: Hydroponics is a soilless cultivation technique that enables plant growth in arid or peri-urban areas.
-It uses up to 90 percent less water and 75 percent less space while producing crops at growth rates 100 percent faster than traditional agriculture.
+It can use up to 90% less water and 75% less space, enabling the production of crops at growth rates up to 100% faster than traditional agricultural methods.

 zero soil